Aylsham, Norfolk

 Buses run to Norwich via the Sanders 212/213 route (approximately 45 minutes) and to Cromer/Sheringham.
 Services are reasonable by rural Norfolk standards but wouldn’t suit someone relying entirely on public transport for a daily commute.

-Broadband in Aylsham delivers 55-80 Mbps on standard fibre across most of the town.
+Broadband in Aylsham delivers 55 to 80 Mbps on standard fibre across most of the town.
 Full fibre (FTTP) is available through Openreach and is being extended to more properties.
 The newer housing developments have gigabit-capable connections.
-For remote workers, the connectivity is good – reliable enough for video conferencing and cloud-based work without issues.
+For remote workers, the connectivity is good, reliable enough for video conferencing and cloud-based work without issues.

 Mobile coverage is good in the town centre from all major networks.
 Coverage is more variable in the surrounding countryside, though the main roads maintain reasonable 4G.